getsolus/solus-site.github.io/content/blog/2018-10-24-shiny-delights.md

 ## Stack Upgrades

 It's been all hands on deck this last week as we perform stack upgrades.
-Let's start on October 17th where it was kicked off with the upgrade of KDE Plasma to the latest 5.14.1 bugfix release.
+Let's start on October 17th where it was kicked off with the upgrade of KDE Plasma to the 5.14.1 bugfix release.
 This was delivered in last Friday's sync and Peter has continued improving the KDE + Plasma experience on Solus by backporting multiple fixes from git to our packages.
 Let's highlight some of the fixes featured in Plasma 5.14.1, you can read the announcement and see the full changelog [here](https://www.kde.org/announcements/plasma-5.14.1.php):

 - KWin
  - There's been a fix to a logic error in the user menu blocking activity updates.